sfuller14/uhh/docs/webdev_snippets.md

 Async programming in JavaScript is essential for handling tasks like network requests or timers without blocking the main thread.
 It keeps the application responsive by dealing with operations that complete in the future.

 ### Theory of Async Programming

 Async programming handles operations that will complete later, allowing the program to continue running without waiting.
 This is especially important for web development, involving network requests and file operations.

 ### Promises

-A Promise is an object representing the completion or failure of an asynchronous operation.
+**A Promise is an object representing the eventual completion or failure of an asynchronous operation.**
-At a high-level a Promise is an object that represents the eventual result of an asynchronous operation.
 It is a placeholder into which the successful result value or reason for failure will materialize.
-It is declared like a variable using the `new` keyword and invoked with the `then()` method.
+It is declared like a variable using the `new` keyword, takes a (resolve, reject) tuple as an arg, and is invoked with the `then()` method.
+Promises *immediately* return a Promise object which tells JavaScript's main thread to offload the callback handling to the event loop and immediately move forward with program execution.
+Promises are what underlie async in JS.
+`async`/`await` are a wrapper on top of promises to write asynchronous code in a way that looks synchronous.

 #### Understanding Promises